About

 If you're not ready just yet, that's okay.

-Healing moves like the tide—sometimes arriving in quiet waves.
+Journeys often move like the tide—sometimes arriving in waves.
 You're welcome to linger, explore, or simply rest here awhile.

 When you're ready, the path will be waiting.

-Until then, may you find a gentle companion in the words and resources shared along the way.
+Until then, may you find a welcoming companion in the words and resources shared along the way.